pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-17-alfred-workflows-that-i-cant-live-without.md

 ## SShot — change the screenshot format in no time

 Changing the screenshot format on macOS requires some Terminal commands that I used to google all the time.
-So, I created [SShot workflow](https://github.com/pawelgrzybek/alfred-sshot) to perform this action using a single ssAlfred command.
+So, I created [SShot workflow](https://github.com/pawelgrzybek/alfred-sshot) to perform this action using a single `ss` Alfred command.

 ![SShot Alfred workflow screenshot](/photos/2021-08-17-5.gif)